lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 # Module 7: Foundational Models, General-Purpose LLMs, and Applications

-Artificial Intelligence has entered a new era driven by **foundational models** — large-scale, general-purpose systems trained on massive multimodal datasets.
+Artificial Intelligence has entered a new era driven by **foundational models**, that is, large-scale, general-purpose systems trained on massive multimodal datasets.
 These models can perform an extraordinary range of tasks, from reasoning and coding to generating text, images, and sound.
 They represent a shift from narrow, task-specific AI to universal, flexible architectures capable of adaptation across contexts.

 Foundational models, particularly **Large Language Models (LLMs)**, are now the backbone of the modern AI ecosystem.
 Understanding their design, strengths, and limitations is essential for anyone engaging with AI critically and creatively.
-This module explores some of today's most influential foundational models, general-purpose AI systems and applications — **ChatGPT, Claude, Gemini, Meta AI, Grok, Copilot, and Perplexity** — comparing their capabilities, ecosystems, and implications for human-centered use.
+This module explores some of today's most influential foundational models, general-purpose AI systems and applications, such as **ChatGPT, Claude, Gemini, Meta AI, Grok, Copilot, and Perplexity**, comparing their capabilities, ecosystems, and implications for human-centered use.

 > **Guiding Question:** How have LLMs changed what it means for a machine to "know", "create", and "collaborate"?